Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Are all lawyers required to comply with AUSTRAC?

-Not all lawyers are required to comply.
-Law firms are captured under Tranche 2 only when they provide specific designated services: acting in property purchase or sale transactions, forming companies or trusts, providing nominee director arrangements, managing client funds, or providing registered office services.
-Litigation firms and practices providing only general legal advice without any of these services are generally not reporting entities.
-Source: AML/CTF Act 2006, s.6(5B), Table 6.
+No. Law firms are captured only when they provide specific designated services: acting in property purchase or sale transactions, forming companies or trusts, providing nominee director arrangements, managing client funds, or providing registered office services.
+Litigation firms and practices providing only general legal advice without any of these services are not reporting entities.

 Are accountants regulated under AUSTRAC Tranche 2?

-Accountants are regulated under Tranche 2 only if they provide specific designated services: forming companies or trusts on behalf of clients, acting as a nominee director or shareholder, managing or controlling client funds, or providing registered office services.
-Practices that provide only tax return preparation, BAS lodgement, bookkeeping, and financial reporting are generally not captured.
-Source: AML/CTF Act 2006, s.6(5B), Table 6.
+Accountants are regulated only if they provide specific designated services: forming companies or trusts on behalf of clients, acting as a nominee director or shareholder, managing or controlling client funds, or providing registered office services.
+Practices that provide only tax return preparation, BAS lodgement, bookkeeping, and financial reporting are not captured.

 Are real estate agents required to enrol with AUSTRAC?

-Real estate agents who act on property purchase or sale transactions are required to enrol with AUSTRAC and comply with AML/CTF obligations from 1 July 2026.
-This includes buyers agents and buyers advocates.
-Agents who provide only residential property management — leasing, rent collection, and maintenance — without acting on purchase or sale transactions are generally not captured.
-Source: AML/CTF Act 2006, s.6(5B), Table 6.
+Real estate agents who act on property purchase or sale transactions must enrol with AUSTRAC and have complied since 1 July 2026, including buyers agents and buyers advocates.
+Agents who provide only residential property management — leasing, rent collection, and maintenance — without acting on purchase or sale transactions are not captured.

 Are conveyancers regulated under AUSTRAC Tranche 2?

 Yes.
-Conveyancers are regulated as reporting entities under Tranche 2 of the AML/CTF reforms.
-Conveyancing — the preparation and execution of documents for the transfer of property — is a designated service under Table 6 of s.6(5B) of the AML/CTF Act 2006.
-All conveyancers must enrol with AUSTRAC by 29 July 2026 and implement an AML/CTF Program before 1 July 2026.
+Conveyancing — the preparation and execution of documents for the transfer of property — is a designated service under the AML/CTF Act 2006.
+All conveyancers must enrol with AUSTRAC by 29 July 2026 and must already have their AML/CTF Program implemented, since obligations commenced 1 July 2026.

 Are jewellers required to comply with AUSTRAC?

-Jewellers and precious metals dealers are required to comply with AUSTRAC if they sell or purchase precious metals, precious stones, or precious products and accept cash or virtual asset payments of $10,000 or more in a single transaction or linked transactions.
+Jewellers and precious metals dealers are required to comply if they sell or purchase precious metals, precious stones, or precious products and accept cash or virtual asset payments of $10,000 or more in a single transaction or linked transactions.
 Bullion dealers are regulated at any transaction value regardless of payment method.
 Businesses with a documented, strictly enforced policy prohibiting cash of $10,000 or more may not be regulated for precious metals transactions.
-Source: AML/CTF Act 2006, s.6(5B), Table 6.

 What happens if I don't enrol with AUSTRAC by the deadline?